ShakyaRaunak/ReactJSPractice/README.md

 #### React Quickstart Tutorial

-The method ReactDom.render() is used to render (display) HTML elements.
+- The method ReactDom.render() is used to render (display) HTML elements.

-React elements are immutable.
+- React elements are immutable.
 They cannot be changed.

-The only way to change a React element is to render a new element every time.
+- The only way to change a React element is to render a new element every time.
+- React components are JavaScript functions.

 #### What is Babel?